|

 Chicago

-have no real regrets.
-At times, I wish I had become more of a formally
+no real regrets.
+At times, I wish I had become more of a formally trained

-trained musician and composer, and that I’d learned other instruments
+musician and composer, and that I’d learned other instruments and my way

-and my way around a studio better.
-But I’ve heard Paul McCartney and
+around a studio better.
+But I’ve heard Paul McCartney and other top

-other top artists say the same thing—not that I’m putting myself in
+artists say the same thing—not that I’m putting myself in that class.

-that class.
-To be told that I had an impact as a bass player all these
+To be told that I had an impact as a bass player all these years later is

 Hard Habit To Break